 |RX 6950 XT||RTX 3090|

 The RX 6950 XT isn’t a bad option for these tasks, but it’s clearly built for gaming first.
 If you’re concerned with content creation and non-gaming workloads primarily, stick with the RTX 3090.

 On the other hand, gamers shouldn’t feel the need to spend up for Nvidia’s GPU.
-Although it wins in some benchmarks, the RX 6950 XT performs better and represents a much better value, despite its shortcomings with ray tracing and upscaling.
+Although it wins in some benchmarks, the RX 6950 XT performs better and represents a much better value, despite its shortcomings with

 There isn’t a definitive winner in this comparison because there’s too much that separates the RX 6950 XT from the RTX 3090.
 Gamers should stick with AMD’s card due to its higher average performance and much more attractive price.
 However, the RTX 3090 shoots ahead with better memory bandwidth and content creation performance, even if it carries a higher price tag.